bytefish/DGraphSample/README.md

 <http://www.bytefish.de/aviation/Aircraft#NW8172> <http://www.bytefish.de/aviation/Aircraft#serial_number> "123"^^<http://www.w3.org/2001/XMLSchema#string>
 ```

-So in RDF all predicates are given as URIs, but I don't want full URLs as predicate names in Dgraph.
-It would lead to
+In RDF all predicates are given as IRI (an extension of URI), but I don't want full URLs as predicate
-really horrible looking queries.
-So I opted to write the above statement using a Blank Node (so Dgraph assigns the
+names in Dgraph.
+Why?
+It would lead to ugly & hard to read queries.
+So I opted to write the above RDF
-internal ``uid`` by itself) and ``aircraft.serial_number`` as the predicate name:
+statement using a Blank Node (so Dgraph assigns the internal ``uid`` by itself) and ``aircraft.serial_number``
+as the predicate name:

 ```
 _:aircraft_NW8172 <aircraft.serial_number> "123"^^<xs:string>
 ```

-Since [dotNetRDF] expects a URI as predicate, it failed internally to parse ``aircraft.serial_number`` as a URI.
+Since [dotNetRDF] expects a IRI as a predicate, it failed internally to parse ``aircraft.serial_number`` as a URI.
 That's
 why the sample application overrides some of the Nodes and Formatters of the [dotNetRDF] library.
-There are easier ways
+There are much easier ways
-to generate the dataset for sure.
+to generate the simple Dgraph RDF statements and you should be able to write the NQuads without a library.

+Well...
+Hindsight is 20/20.

-### The Dgraph Bulk Loader ###
+### Running the Dgraph Bulk Loader ###

-Writing the data is done using the ``dgraph bulk`` command.
+Writing RDF data is done using the ``dgraph bulk`` command.
 There are various filenames and directories I am setting,
 so I wrote a small Batch script to not write the entire statement for each import I am testing:

 ```batch